Version control

 data.json

-We need to move these files into our Git folder.
-You can either drag
+We want to move these files into the folder we just set up.
+You can

-and drop the files from a file explorer window into the left pane of the
+either drag and drop the files from a file explorer window into the left

-VS Code IDE, or you can use the mv
+pane of the VS Code, or you can use the mv

 command in the command line terminal.